mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="top"></a>
-# Creating Custom View Controls
+# Creating Custom View controls

 In this tutorial: